MaskRay/maskray.me/source/_posts/2025-03-16-relocation-generation-in-assemblers.md

 If you are interested in relocation representations in different object file formats, please check out my post [Exploring object file formats](/blog/2024-01-14-exploring-object-file-formats).

+If an equated symbol `sym` is resolved relative to a section, relocations are generated against `sym`.
+Otherwise, if it resolves to a constant or an undefined symbol, relocations are generated against that constant or undefined symbol.

 ## Examples in action

 **Branches**